1jour1vin

 RVF

-"With caraway, reminiscent of Kummel liqueur and combined with blood orange, banana, and candied pink grapefruit zest, Bott's opulent 2011 Gewurztraminer Sonnenglanz is remarkably fragrant and aromatic.
-However, its sweetness is quite dominant, and I was looking for more juice in the bittersweet finish of a wine whose aromas and initial mouthfeel were impressively effusive.
-I think it will be worth following until 2020.
-(Wine Advocate 2015 - David Schildknecht) This Gewurztraminer is just ready to be enjoyed!
+“With its caraway notes, reminiscent of Kummel liqueur, combined with blood orange, banana, and candied pink grapefruit zest, Bott’s opulent 2011 Gewurztraminer Sonnenglanz is remarkably fragrant and aromatic.
+Its sweetness is, however, quite dominant, and I was looking for more juice in the bittersweet finish of a wine whose aromas and initial mouthfeel were impressively effusive.
+I think it will be worth following until 2020. ” (Wine Advocate 2015 - David Schildknecht) This Gewurztraminer is just ready to be enjoyed!

 Buy your Bott-Geyl wines at the best price in a private sale!